Micro-Engagements: Big Impacts through Tiny Actions

 There are hundreds of little disruptions those of us who identify as white can do every day.
 I call them micro-engagements.
 I choose the BIPOC check-out clerk at the corner store, even if their line is longest, and ask how their day is.
 I sit in the seat next to the elderly Asian man on the bus and comment on the weather.
 I carry bags of jerky in my car to give to the man at the highway onramp and ask how he’s doing.

 I live in a predominantly white block, region, and country.
 Even so, there are plenty of opportunities for micro-engagement.
 I’ve learned to pay attention to who I’m conditioned to not notice, who my community structurally keeps me separated from.
-Then I put myself in proximity, I lift my eyes, I say hello
+Then I put myself in proximity, I lift my eyes, I say hello.

 There’s a big caveat here.
 Unless I’m actually in relationship with someone, I keep these engagements micro.
 These are not showy gestures, but an internal shift.
 I need to be circumspect and humble: a lot of BIPOC aren’t interested in my reparative attentions.
 So I lean into why this is so.
 It’s a relational response.